 How are Suppressions Organized?

 Suppressions are organized per domain, since they're based on the proven interaction with a specific send.
 To view Suppressions, you can either use the Mailgun control panel or view programmatically through the relevant APIs (see below, under Types of Suppressions).
 In addition to just viewing your current Suppressions, you can add/delete single addresses, or even entire groups of addresses.
+We'll show you how to do this below:

 Types of Suppressions